open-sauced/docs/docs/contributing/introduction-to-contributing.md

 ## License

-By contributing to the OpenSauced project, you agree that your contributions will be licensed under the License specified in the repo you are contributing to.
-This can be found in the `LICENSE` file.
+By contributing to the OpenSauced project, you agree that your contributions will be licensed under a specific License.
+This information can be found in the `LICENSE` file of the repo you are contributing to.